bgroveben/DjangoPlay2Learn/README.md

 DONE (10%) Leaderboards shows all the scores.

 Reviews: 10%
-DONE (5%) Logged-in users can successfully leave reviews.
+-- Have username recorded automagically when form is submitted DONE (5%) Logged-in users can successfully leave reviews.
 DONE (5%) User reviews rotate in the slideshow on the homepage.